Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: Experiments

 \subsection{Results \& Discussion}

-First, we find that a multi-modal adversarial attack was successful in hiding nearly half the cars from both models as shown in Table \ref{asr}.
-This drop in recall lead to another drop in the models' AP going from nearly 96\% to 22\%, and from 91\% to 29\% in the fusion and cascaded models respectively under the easy scenario as shown in Table \ref{fpn_pc_ap} and \ref{epnet_ap}.
-This sharp drop in AP can also indicate that our attack introduced some false positives.
+First, we find that a multi-modal adversarial attack lead to a drop in AP going from nearly 96\% to 22\%, and from 91\% to 29\% in the fusion and cascaded models respectively under the easy scenario as shown in Table \ref{fpn_pc_ap} and \ref{epnet_ap}.
+The multi-modal attack was successful in hiding more than half the cars from both models as shown in Table \ref{asr}.
+The sharp drop in AP can indicate that our attack introduced some false positives.
 Moreover, we mentioned in section \ref{sec:methods}, that EPNet can be thought of as the multi-modal fusion counterpart to the LiDAR-only PointRCNN model \cite{pointrcnn} which was attacked in \cite{uber} with an attack success rate of 32.3\%.
 While EPNet gained accuracy over PointRCNN because of incorporating image features using a novel fusion method, it became much more vulnerable to image-based adversarial attacks.
-As shown in Table \ref{asr}, a multi-modal adversarial attack on EPNet had an attack success rate of 50.64\%, a nearly 20\% gain over the attack on PointRCNN.
-Examples from the attack on EPNet are shown in Fig. \ref{examples}.
+As shown in Table \ref{asr}, a multi-modal adversarial attack on EPNet had an attack success rate of 63.19\%, a nearly 30\% gain over the attack on PointRCNN.
+An example of the attack on EPNet is shown in Fig. \ref{examples}.

 We find that LiDAR-only attacks are much more effective on the cascaded model than the fusion one.
 From Fig. \ref{bev_recall}, we can see that, as the IoU thresholds increase, recall drops quickly with the insertion of any object (in this case a sphere) on top of a car even without an attack.
 Recall is reduced further after the insertion of our adversarial object.
 This is also reflected in the sharp decreases in AP under a 0.7 IoU threshold, as shown in Table \ref{fpn_pc_ap}.
 This can be attributed to the fact that cascaded models are mainly trained on frustum-shaped limited 3D spaces that just encapsulate a car.
 This means that it is not exposed to objects around or on cars.
 This poses a grave danger for autonomous driving, since correct estimation of dimensions and locations of surrounding vehicles and objects is important to autonomous decision making.
 On the other hand, fusion models are not much affected with a sphere or a LiDAR-only adversarial attack.
 This is probably because fusion models directly incorporate image features which can lend robustness against LiDAR-only adversarial attacks.
 Also, EPNet generates many proposals for a single car from foreground points and thus it can challenging to suppress them all in a LiDAR-only attack.